The Impact Intensive

 This is early access pricing.

-I’m offering it to the first 3–5 clients as the Impact Intensive is rolled out as a standalone diagnostic.
-In exchange, I’m looking for honest feedback on the experience and the roadmap itself, and a testimonial once we’ve completed the engagement.
+What I’m asking in return: honest feedback on the experience and the roadmap itself, and a testimonial once we’ve completed the engagement.

 As the Impact Intensive becomes established, the price will increase.